paytrail/documentation/content/refunds/create.md

 ### Route

 Refunds are created using order id as identifiers.
 Order id is obtained after returned from payment and handling response from Paytrail.
-Example in [E2 payments][E2] this is `PAYMENT_ID` field.
+For example, in [E2 payments][E2] this is `PAYMENT_ID` field.
 The customer will be sent an email upon successful refund creation.
 Successful refund creation will return **HTTP status `202`** and refund location (link with a refund token).
 See section [General HTTP responses][responses].

 ```http
 POST /merchant/v1/payments/:orderId/refunds HTTP/1.1